raspberrypilearning/generic-api-registering-twitter/en/step_1.md

     ![screenshot of developer.twitter.com with apply button highlighted](images/apply_developer1.png)

-- Complete the application process and submit your application.
+Complete the application process and submit your application.

---- collapse ---

----
-title: How to complete the developer application
----

 - Select the Twitter account you wish to apply with.